 - "Interior materials are above average in the lower trims, while the leather-appointed cabins in the SL and Platinum versions create a luxurious and serene environment." -- Edmunds

 - "Inside, the Quest is surprisingly luxurious, with an attractive, Infiniti-like dashboard and abundant high-quality materials." -- Left Lane News

 - "Interior assembly quality is top-notch.
-Quest's cabin is inviting and comfortable, with standard woodgrain trim in the first row and padded soft-touch surfaces throughout the cabin.
-The SL and LE's leather seats with contrast piping add extra luxury to an already classy-looking interior." -- Consumer Guide (2013)
+Quest's cabin is inviting and comfortable, with standard woodgrain trim in the first row and padded soft-touch surfaces throughout the cabin." -- Consumer Guide (2013)

 - "There's ample room for seven passengers to sit in comfort (eight-passenger seating isn't available), however, and theater seating means that second- and third-row occupants have an excellent view out the windows." -- Left Lane News

 - "The Quest's second-row seats slide and recline, and are quite comfortable." -- Edmunds

 - "The first- and second-row captain’s chairs (there is no second-row-bench option) are superbly comfortable, and even the third row isn’t a penalty box, thanks to theater-style seating and the absence of a second-row center seatback." -- Car and Driver (2011)